 The advantages of a knowledge base extend beyond your company.
 A productive knowledge base will provide a help desk for the benefit of your customers.
 Satisfied customers leads to sales, and it should be one of your top priorities.
 Online help centers, powered by a knowledge base, can convert customers to sales by making information easily available.

-To explain how a help center to sales, imagine a real life store where customers interact with its staff.
+To explain how a help center to sales, imagine a real-life store where customers interact with its staff.
 A customer may find that key information isn’t listed on a product’s package, which leads them to ask for help.
-The store’s staff can provide all information regarding that product to the customer, helping them understand the product.
+The store’s staff can provide all the information regarding that product to the customer, helping them understand the product.
 In a similar fashion, an online help center can act as an online staff member and cater to all questions of a customer.
 FAQs and online manuals are incorporated in a help center, which provide all information a customer would need to commit.

 Mailchimp, a reputed marketing automation provider, provides website visitors with a knowledge base that covers questions that they are most likely to ask.